Ray Narleski

-Raymond Edmond Narleski (November 25, 1928 – March 29, 2012) was a relief pitcher in Major League Baseball (MLB) who played with the Cleveland Indians (1954–58) and Detroit Tigers (1959).
+Raymond Edmond Narleski (November 25, 1928 – March 29, 2012) was an American relief pitcher in Major League Baseball (MLB) who played with the Cleveland Indians (1954–58) and Detroit Tigers (1959).
 He batted and threw right-handed.
 His father, Bill Narleski, was a shortstop, second baseman and third baseman for the Boston Red Sox from 1929 to 1930.

 Early life

 Narleski was born on November 25, 1928, in Camden, New Jersey, one of five children in his family.
 His father, Bill Narleski, played two seasons of Major League Baseball for the Boston Red Sox (1929-30).
 Narleski attributed his later success as a pitcher to his father practicing with him, and advising him to "'Never give in to a hitter'".

 Narleski attended Collingswood High School, where he pitched on the baseball team.
 In 1947, he was named third-team All-State as a pitcher among all New Jersey high schools, second-team among public high schools, and first-team among Group 4 high schools.
 Narleski had an exceptional fast ball in high school, reaching speeds of almost 100 miles per hour; but his control was not always good, which instilled fear in opposing batters.

 Narleski was also an offensive back, quarterback, kicker and punter on Collingswood's football team.
 His brother Ted Narleski (who would also go on to play professional baseball) was his teammate.